Hyperelliptic functions and motion in general relativity

-Analogously, the solution of the $t$-equation \eqref{eqn:ring-t-equation} can be found.\\
+Analogously, the~solution of the $t$-equation \eqref{eqn:ring-t-equation} can be~found.\\

 Using the analytical solutions we can plot orbits in the black ring spacetime.
-Figure \ref{fig:ring-orbits}(a) shows an escape orbit in the equatorial plane ($x=\pm 1$) of the black ring.
-In figure \ref{fig:ring-orbits}(b) a many-world bound orbit for light in the case $E=\delta=0$ is depicted.
+Figure~\ref{fig:ring-orbits}a shows an escape orbit in the equatorial plane ($x=\pm 1$) of the black ring.
+In~Figure~\ref{fig:ring-orbits}b a many-world bound orbit for light in the case $E=\delta=0$ is depicted.
 As~discussed above for Figure~\ref{fig:dyon-orbits}c, also for this ring spacetime the maximal analytic extension consists of an infinite set of \textit{worlds}, intermediate regions and regions with a singularity.
 A~bound orbit of a particle that crosses both outer and inner horizons twice then emerges into another world, only to enter the black ring again, and~repeat this whole process periodically.
-A bound orbit is shown in figure \ref{fig:ring-orbits}(c).
-In the black ring spacetime bound orbits only exist in the plane of $\psi$-rotation ($y=-1$).
-Interestingly, in higher dimensional spherical black hole spacetimes, such as the higher dimensional Schwarzschild and Myers-Perry black holes, stable bound orbits are not possible.
-In the Myers-Perry spacetime stable bound orbits can only be found hidden behind the horizons.
-Therefore, the bound orbit in figure \ref{fig:ring-orbits}(c) seems to be a particular feature of the black ring.
+A bound orbit is shown in Figure~\ref{fig:ring-orbits}c.
+In~the black ring spacetime bound orbits only exist in the plane of $\psi$-rotation ($y=-1$).
+Interestingly, in~higher dimensional spherical black hole spacetimes, such as the higher dimensional Schwarzschild and Myers-Perry black holes, stable bound orbits are not possible.
+In~the Myers-Perry spacetime stable bound orbits can only be found hidden behind the horizons.
+Therefore, the~bound orbit in Figure~\ref{fig:ring-orbits}c seems to be a particular feature of the black ring.
 We note, that Figure~\ref{fig:ring-orbits} illustrates orbits in the black ring spacetime by making use of different projections.
 Figure~\ref{fig:ring-orbits}a,b suppress one spatial coordinate of the $S^2$ and retain the $S^1$, whereas Figure~\ref{fig:ring-orbits}c suppresses the $S^1$ while retaining the $S^2$.
 Therefore the horizons look connected and ringlike in (a) and (b), whereas in (c) the horizon appears as two separate~spheres.